CircuitCamel/woa-site/md/chars/Aster.md

 But as a result of this he was enlisted to the military and rose in ranks with his master and fought together in the war and their faction was ambushed and the only body that was found alive was Aster's.

-Then, and nice man helped run away from the military now Aster is a thought of his past and Viorel is his new name.
+Then, a nice man helped Aster run away from the military.